xudaiyanzi/ERROR_HANDLER/README.md

   ```
 When there is a error, the error code will be generated.This project documents 4XX errors, including 400, 404, 405, 422
  - "400" : Bad request
       - The server can not understand the syntax.
-It may due to the syntax error, bad route
+It may due to the syntax error, bad route.
+For example, using the command line

-  e.g.
     `
     curl -X PATCH http://127.0.0.1:5000/books/1 -H "Content-Type: application/json" -d '{"rating"}'
     `
-  This syntax did not add the value for the "rating".
+  trigger a 404 error because it does not add the value for the "rating".
 The response:
       ```
       {
       "error": 400,
       "message": "bad request",
       "success": false
       }
       ```

  - "404" : Not found
       The server undstand the request, but it can not found the resoure (item) to be processed